 There is no one answer to this, unfortunately.
 It will depend on the base vehicle or base EV kit and the total buildout weight.

 Same as you would any other electric car like a Tesla – using an EV charger.

-The major benefits of going electric are reduced noice and smell compared to a regular gas powered truck, environmental impact and long term fuel cost savings.
+The major benefits of going electric are reduced noise and smell compared to a regular gas powered truck, environmental impact, and long term fuel cost savings.

-Electric food trucks are more expensive than regular food trucks, and not yet fully suited to very heavy cooking operations where you need multiple ovens and fryers on a truck.
+Electric food trucks are more expensive then regular food trucks, and not yet fully suited to very heavy cooking operations where you need multiple ovens and fryers on a truck.